Independent African news, markets, culture and politics.

 Kenyan MPs accuse British troops of sexual abuse and environmental harm

-A Kenyan parliamentary inquiry has accused British soldiers stationed in the country of repeated instances of sexual abuse, unsafe training practices, and environmental violations.
-The behaviour has led to concerns that the foreign troops are being perceived as an “occupying force.”
-The report, released by Kenya’s defence and foreign relations committee, highlights growing anger over the conduct of the British Army Training Unit Kenya (BATUK), which hosts thousands of UK soldiers every year.
+A Kenyan parliamentary inquiry has accused British soldiers stationed in the country of repeated sexual abuse, unsafe training practices, and environmental violations.
+The report, released by Kenya’s defence and foreign relations committee, warns that the foreign troops are increasingly being perceived as an “occupying force.”
+It highlights growing anger over the conduct of the British Army Training Unit Kenya (BATUK), which hosts thousands of UK soldiers each year.

-The committee’s findings reflect a disturbing pattern of abuse, including rape, assault, and abandonment of children, as well as workplace injuries affecting Kenyans hired to clear unexploded ordnance without proper safety gear.
-Additionally, evidence of toxic waste dumping and other environmental damage has been cited.
-The most high-profile case involves the 2012 murder of 21-year-old Agnes Wanjiru near a British training camp in Nanyuki.
-The main suspect, British soldier Robert Purkiss, was arrested in the UK last month after years of campaigning by Wanjiru’s family and Kenyan activists.
+The committee’s findings reveal a disturbing pattern of abuse, including rape, assault, abandonment of children, and workplace injuries suffered by Kenyan staff tasked with clearing unexploded ordnance without proper safety gear.
+Evidence of toxic‑waste dumping and other environmental damage was also cited.
+The most high‑profile case involves the 2012 murder of 21‑year‑old Agnes Wanjiru near a British training camp in Nanyuki.
+After years of campaigning by Wanjiru’s family and Kenyan activists, the main suspect, British soldier Robert Purkiss, was arrested in the UK last month.

-Britain’s defence ministry has expressed regret over the problems linked to its military presence and has stated its willingness to investigate any new allegations once evidence is submitted.
-However, BATUK has maintained that it has a zero-tolerance policy on sexual exploitation and insists its environmental audits show strong compliance with Kenyan laws.
-The current defence agreement between Kenya and the UK, signed in 2021, is set to expire next year, which is likely to lead to a tense renegotiation.
+Britain’s defence ministry has expressed regret over the problems linked to its military presence and said it will investigate any new allegations once evidence is submitted.
+BATUK, however, maintains a zero‑tolerance policy on sexual exploitation and asserts that its environmental audits demonstrate strong compliance with Kenyan law.

 Scroll to Top